Mahto123i/netfilx_sql_project/README.md

 	2 DESC LIMIT
 	10

--- 15. categorize the content based  on the presence of the keywords 'kill' and 'violence' in the --description filed. label content containing these keywords as 'Bad'and all other content as 'Good'count --how many item fall into each category.
+## 15. categorize the content based  on the presence of the keywords 'kill' and 'violence' in the description filed. label content containing these keywords as 'Bad'and all other content as 'Good'count  how many item fall into each category.

 WITH
 	NEW_TABLE AS (